-Thus, in interpreting our estimated effects of child care on child cognitive outcomes, one must be careful to view them as applying only to policies that do not alter the decision rule for goods investment in children (8).
-As this decision rule is conditional on work, income and child-care decisions, it will be invariant to policies that leave the budget constraint conditional on those decisions unchanged.
+Thus, in interpreting our estimated effects of childcare on child cognitive outcomes, one must be careful to view them as applying only to policies that do not alter the decision rule for goods investment in children (9).
+As this decision rule is conditional on work, income and childcare decisions, it will be invariant to policies that leave the budget constraint conditional on those decisions unchanged.
 A work requirement that induces a woman to work and use childcare, but that leaves her wage rate and the cost of care unaffected, would fall into this category.

-We have used a very simple form for (9) to clarify estimation issues, but we will adopt more general production functions in our empirical work.
-For instance, we include interactions between the child's initial (latent) ability and household inputs, to allow the effect of inputs to vary depending on the type of the child.
-Bernal (2007) found that returns to maternal time in production of child cognitive ability are greater for children with higher initial skill endowments.
+We have used a very simple form for (10) to clarify estimation issues, but we will adopt more general production functions in our empirical work.
+For instance, we include interactions between the child's initial (latent) ability and household inputs, to allow the effect of inputs to vary depending on the type of the child.34 Bernal (2008) found that returns to maternal time in production of child cognitive ability are greater for children with higher initial skill endowments.

 Of course, we do not observe actual cognitive ability of children, but instead a set of cognitive ability test scores from which we infer it.
-Let $S_t$ denote the (age adjusted) test score and let the measurement error model be specified as:
+Let S_t denote the (age adjusted) test score and let the measurement error model be specified as:

-$$\ln S_t = \ln A_t(\mu_s) + \eta_1 d{1t} + \eta_2 d{2t} + v{st}$$ (10)
+$$\ln S_t = \ln A_t(\mu_s) + \eta_1 d{1t} + \eta_2 d{2t} + \eta{st}^$$ (11)

-where $d{1t}$ and $d{2t}$ are test dummies (i.e., PIAT or PPVT) to capture mean differences across the tests (see Section 5).
-The term $v{st}$ is measurement error, and we assume $v{st} \sim N(0, \sigma_v^2)$ .
+where d{1t} and d{2t} are test dummies (i.e., PIAT or PPVT) to capture mean differences across the tests (see Section 5).
+The term η{st}^ is measurement error, and we would need a distributional assumption such as $\eta{st}^ \sim N(0, \sigma_n^2)$.

 In describing the structural model, we have ignored fertility, and assumed a mother has just one child.
 With multiple children, one must specify how maternal contact time is allocated among them, and take a stand on whether maternal time is a "public good."
 Thus, structurally modeling families with multiple children is difficult.
-In either an IV or quasi-structural approach, we can sidestep these issues by including the number of children in the test score equation, and interacting it with the other inputs.
-Effects of inputs may well vary with number of children, e.g., if a mother works and puts children in daycare, reductions in contact time may be less if she has multiple children (as time with each was less to begin with) than if there is only one child.
+In either an IV or quasi-structural approach, we can sidestep these issues by including the number of children in the test score equation, and interacting it with other inputs.
+Effects of inputs may well vary with the number of children, e.g., if a mother works and puts children in childcare, reductions in contact time may be less if she has multiple children (as time with each was less to begin with) than if there is only one child.